zuozhenggh/learning-library/security-library/oiri/application-onboarding/application-onboarding.md

 This lab assumes you have:
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup
     - Lab: Initialize Environment

 ## Task 1: Start the OIG server

-1. On the browser window on the right preloaded with *Weblogic Admin Console* on one of the tabs, if not already logged in, click on the *Username* field and select the saved credentials or use the below to login.
+1. On the web browser window on the right preloaded with *Weblogic Admin Console*, if not already logged in, click on the *Username* field and select the saved credentials or use the below to login.

+    - Username

     ```
-    Username: <copy>weblogic</copy>
+    <copy>weblogic</copy>
     ```

+    - Password

     ```
-    Password: <copy>Welcome1</copy>
+    <copy>Welcome1</copy>
     ```

     ![](images/3-weblogic.png)